-'''

-int erl drv output term(ErlDrvTermData port, ErlDrvTermData term, int n)
+int erl_drv_output_term(ErlDrvTermData port, ErlDrvTermData term, int n)

-'''

 Sends data in the special driver term format to the port owner process.
 This is a fast way to deliver term data from a driver.
 It needs no binary conversion, so the port owner process receives data as normal Erlang terms.
-The erl drv send term functions can be used for sending to any process on the local node.
+The erl_drv_send_term functions can be used for sending to any process on the local node.